zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Where there is no struggle, there is no strength. "
+> "Life is not always a matter of holding good cards, but sometimes, playing a poor hand well. "
 >
-> — Oprah Winfrey
+> — Jack London
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch